jwmcglynn/donner/README.md

 ## TODO

 - [x] [Build reports](docs/build_report.md), https://github.com/jwmcglynn/donner/issues/145
-- [ ] Documentation for current status
+- [ ] Documentation for current status, https://github.com/jwmcglynn/donner/issues/149
 - [ ] Documentation for how to use
 - [x] Documentation for how to build
 - [ ] Performance benchmark